Time

 Edna Lister on Time

-You build and relate your different actions to time so you can, by contacting one time, find your way to all others.
+Time is the form of an antecedence and sequence model that makes possible all outer experience, the principle of form under which we relate events.
+Time sequences the law of mental synthesis, which binds all things together.
+You bind and relate your different actions to time so you can, by contacting one time, find your way to all others.
 The idea of time is born in the interval between happenings.
-You know by memory, by recall.
+You know by memory and by recall.
 In memory, events seem to succeed each another, and from this arises the experience of succession, which we call a sense of time.
+Time is real only in the material world where we find it necessary to explain our experiences.

 The payment for stolen time is to put more fervor in everything you do.
-Otherwise, you fill your memory cells with guilt and regret.—Edna Lister, September 25, 1950.
+Otherwise, you fill your memory cells with guilt and regret.–Edna Lister, September 25, 1950

-Forever is a measure of time in space.—Edna Lister, Revelation, the Beast With Ten Horns, June 10, 1958.
+Forever is a measure of time in space.–Edna Lister, Revelation, the Beast With Ten Horns, June 10, 1958

 We all have the same amount of time, yet some people seem to have more time than others.
 A typical phone conversation frequently contains such phrases as, I didn’t have time.
 I just didn’t get anything done.
 Or, Oh, I had such a good time today.
 Everything went so smoothly.
 I finished everything I had planned and had time to spare.